 A Guide on How to Sell on Amazon Without Inventory

 Getting started as an FBA Amazon seller can seem daunting at first.
 For those who do not have an established e-commerce business but want to enter the world of selling, the question is: how to sell on Amazon without holding inventory in-house?
+The good news is in today's world of online retail, it's actually less stressful than you may have thought to start your own inventory-free home based business.
+Today, we'll focus on the main methods: FBA (Fulfillment by Amazon) and FBM (Fulfillment by Merchant).

 Fortunately, the Amazon FBA platform is set up to help an Amazon seller at any point in their business journey.
 There are ways to sell on Amazon without having any in-house stock, plus there are several tools and reports to guide you on what selling option might work best, the pros and cons for each, and how to source and price products for your Amazon store.